-icoFoam/cavity tutorial - What did we do?
+What did we do?

 - We will have a look at what we did when running the cavity tutorial by looking at the case files. - First of all it should be noted that icoFoam is a Transient solver for incompressible, laminar flow of Newtonian fluids - The case directory originally contains the following sub-directories: 0, constant, and system.
 After our run it also contains the output 0.1, 0.2, 0.3, 0.4, 0.5, and log - The 0 directories contain the values of all the variables at those time steps.
-The 0 directory is thus the initial condition. - The constant directory contains the mesh and a transportProperties dictionary for the kinematic viscosity. - The system directory contains settings for the run, discretization schemes, and solution procedures. - The icoFoam solver reads the files in the case directory and runs the case according to those settings.
+The 0 directory is thus the initial condition. - The constant directory contains the mesh and a transport Properties dictionary for the kinematic viscosity. - The system directory contains settings for the run, discretization schemes, and solution procedures. - The icoFoam solver reads the files in the case directory and runs the case according to those settings.

-icoFoam/cavity tutorial - The constant directory
+The constant directory

-- The constant/transportProperties file is a dictionary for the dimensioned scalar nu. - The polyMesh directory originally contains the blockMeshDict dictionary for the blockMesh mesh generator, and now also the mesh in Open-FOAM format. - We will now have a quick look at the blockMeshDict dictionary in order to understand what mesh we have used.
+- The constant/transportProperties file is a dictionary for the dimensioned scalar nu - The polyMesh directory originally contains the blockMeshDict dictionary for the blockMesh mesh generator (in old versions and in FOAMextend, moved to the system directory in recent OpenFOAM versions), and now also the mesh in OpenFOAM format. - We will now have a quick look at the blockMeshDict dictionary in order to understand what mesh we have used. (we will have a look at it now even if it is in the system directory, since we are looking at mesh generation).